Bacterial Shapes and Movement

 Jump into the Antarctic bacteria sample, to explore the motility features and shapes of bacteria.
 Identify the names for the different bacterial shapes and observe how each of the bacteria moves.
 There is much to discover in this microscopic world!
 What will you learn today?

-Screenshots of Bacterial Shapes and Movement (NEW) Virtual Lab Simulation
+Explore Bacterial Shapes and Movement Virtual Lab Simulation